 - prolonged divorce

-If you have been experiencing an increased amount of stress lately, you may notice the negative affects taking place in your life and these issues can sneak up on you but regardless of when you finally realize you need to allow yourself a time-out, chances are, if you are reading this blog right now, that’s a clear indication you are ready to fill your emotional tank back up and feel good again.
+If you have been experiencing increased stress lately, you may notice the adverse effects in your life, and these issues can sneak up on you.
+Still, regardless of when you finally realize you need to allow yourself a time-out, if you are reading this blog right now, that’s a clear indication you are ready to fill your emotional tank back up and feel good again.

 How to Refill Your Emotional Tank

 - Identify what is triggering your emotional stress.